PistonDevelopers/blog.piston.rs/_posts/2014-10-10-deform-images.md

 ```

 This gives us the final deformed point.

-So, the second step computes something to add to the weighted average!
+Notice the second step computes something to add to the weighted average!

-There is some piece of information that exists separately in the weighted average
-and the second part of the algorithm which makes the deformed coordinates together.
 How can this be?

 You can [override dependencies](https://github.com/PistonDevelopers/piston/issues/482)
 with Cargo to experiment by putting some `0.0` in front of `fr_x` and `fr_y`.
-If you run this, the image will be flattened be a shrinked shape with spikes to control points.
+If you run this, the image will become a shrinked shape with spikes attached to the control points.

 ![spiked image](http://i.imgur.com/JR1JAwl.png)